bl4de/research/raa-ransomware-analysis/README.md

 }
 ```

+To this function goes every single file which RAA wants to encrypt.

-But before each file passes through those four lines, a lot of other things are done.
+But before any file passes through those four lines, a lot of other things is happening.
 Let's go through them step by step.

 First, two variables are initialized with values returned from **rStinsVp()** function: